 Amongst the non-residents of the parish buried in the Rigsby Churchyard, are the various Vicars of Alford : William Willoughby (1792), John Henry Jowitt (1882) William Henry Higgns (1910), and of Saleby : Felix Laurent (1878); the Higgin’s and Botham family vaults, Sir Walter Lancelot Travers, Knight G.I.E., O.B.E.( 1937), and Mrs Euphemia Oldrid, (1865), wife of the Rev 1 H Oldrid and sister to the eminent Victorian architect, Sir Gilbert Scott.

 St James is ideal for private candle lit weddings.
 On average there are 2 or 3 weddings per decade, so a very select group should you decide to get married in Rigsby.Mr & Mrs Burgin, December 2014

-As of August 2020 the church is no longer open to visitors or offering services, as the steeple has been identified as being in a state of danger.
+As of August 2022 the church is now open to visitors as the steeple has been rebuilt after being in a state of danger.
 Some limited services have resumed

 More photos of the church are available on Geograph.org